 - 8.1.
 Risk management is a dynamic process ensuring that new risks are addressed as they arise.
 It should also be cyclical to establish how previously identified risks may have changed. - 8.2.
 Risk management is not a one-off event and should be seen as a process that will require monitoring and assessment.
 Senior leaders must take responsibility for implementation. - 8.3.
-A successful process will involve ensuring that: - new risks are properly reported and evaluated; - risk aspects of significant new projects are considered as part of project appraisals, recorded on the Project Overview Platform (POP) and presented at Transformation Board; - any significant failures of control systems are properly reported and actioned; - there is an adequate level of understanding of individual responsibilities for both implementation and monitoring of the control systems; - any further actions required are identified; - The Board consider and review the annual process; - The Board are provided with relevant and timely interim reports; - Asset registers are updated regularly and that there are protocols for reporting and addressing any issues related to physical and digital assets; - Risk aspects of asset acquisition and disposal are considered and recorded in the relevant platforms. - 8.4.
+A successful process will involve ensuring that: - new risks are properly reported and evaluated; - Risks associated with capital investment, estates compliance, and large-scale infrastructure projects are monitored through the Trust's capital governance processes and Asset & Capital Funding Policy.
+All major projects are risk-assessed at planning stage and tracked through the Project Overview Platform (POP), with escalation to the Trust Board as required; any significant failures of control systems are properly reported and actioned; - there is an adequate level of understanding of individual responsibilities for both implementation and monitoring of the control systems; - any further actions required are identified; - The Board consider and review the annual process; - The Board are provided with relevant and timely interim reports; - Asset registers are updated regularly and that there are protocols for reporting and addressing any issues related to physical and digital assets; - Risk aspects of asset acquisition and disposal are considered and recorded in the relevant platforms. - 8.4.
 To provide a systematic means of compliance, the Trust will hold a strategic risk register and a more detailed financial risk register.
 These registers seek to pull together the key aspects of the risk management process.
 They schedule gross risks and their assessment, the controls in place and the net risks, and can identify responsibilities, monitoring procedures and follow up action required.